Mod $\ell$ gamma factors and a converse theorem for finite general linear groups

-We used Sage to discover counterexamples to the naive converse theorem mod~$\ell$ for~$\GL_2(\F_q)$, following the explicit computations for gamma factors in Theorem 21.1 of \cite{ps}.
-The code can be found in \cite{Counterexample} Our main function \texttt{gammafactors} computes $\overline{\F}_\ell$-valued gamma factors.
-We found counterexamples to the converse theorem for the pairs In all of these situations, $q = 2\ell^i+1$ for some positive integer $i$.
-Informed by this data, we make the following: \begin{conjecture*} The naive converse theorem for mod $\ell$ representations of $\GL_2(\mathbb{F}_q)$ fails exactly when $q = 2\ell^i+1$ for some value of $i>0$. \end{conjecture*}
+We found counterexamples to the na\"ive converse theorem with $k = \bar{\F}_\ell$ for the pairs In all of these situations, $q = 2\ell^i+1$ for some positive integer $i$.
+Informed by this data, we make the following: \begin{conjecture*} The na\"ive converse theorem for mod $\ell$ representations of $\GL_2(\mathbb{F}_q)$ fails exactly when $q = 2\ell^i+1$ for some value of $i>0$. \end{conjecture*}

 Below, we make this conjecture precise by defining the na\"ive mod $\ell$ gamma factor.
 We then describe the algorithm through which we found the counterexamples.